Norwegian cruise ship loses navigation ability in North Sea during storm

 The ship is currently being steered manually from the engine room but cannot navigate.
 Esvagt support vessels had arrived to help the ship navigate until the ship could be towed to port.

-“I do not think there is any danger to the ship now.
-If the captain thought so, he would have asked to be evacuated which he hasn’t,” the rescue centre spokesman said.
+"I don't think there is any danger to the ship now.
+If the captain thought so, he would have asked to be evacuated which he hasn't," the rescue centre spokesperson said.

-The area was hit by a storm late on Dec 21 with hurricane-force gusts blowing from the north-west that were forecast to continue on Dec 22, the Danish Meteorological Institute said.
+The area was hit by a storm late on Thursday with hurricane-force gusts blowing from the northwest that were forecast to continue on Friday, the Danish Meteorological Institute said.
 REUTERS